yingw787/tinydevcrm-mvp/WHY.md

 - **Maintaining some protocol to connect to third-party extensions**

-- **Triggering events to third-party processes during their lifetime**
+- **Triggering events and notifying third-party processes of said events**

-An application that can expose these three properties to a developer building a client application, and reduce / remove the burden of having to build out a separate data store, data management services, and server-side processes, may drastically improve time-to-market or time-to-production for arbitrarily designed clients, and provide a central location for data management and prevent and/or preclude data fragmentation and data discovery necessities down the line.
+An application that can expose these three properties to a developer building a client application, and reduce / remove the burden of having to build out a separate data store, data management services, and server-side processes, may drastically improve time-to-market or time-to-production for arbitrary clients, and provide a central location for data management and prevent and/or preclude data fragmentation and data discovery needs down the line.

 ### 2. Is there a similar product on the market?
 If so, how will we differentiate from it?